christinesalim/Nasa/README.md

 ## Back End (nasa-project-api)

-The application server uses Node.js to respond to HTTP requests from the client to schedule launches, modify and delete them.
+The monolith application server uses Node.js to respond to HTTP requests from the client to schedule launches, modify and delete them.
 On start up, the server reads a CSV file containing planetary data to create a list of habitable planets that it sends to the React front end.
 This list of planets is also stored in a MongoDB collection.
 The server also stores launches in a MongoDB collection.
 A Mongoose schema validates the data before storing it.